Current version: v13.2 December 2022

 Given an atmospheric profile of temperature, water vapour and, optionally, trace gases, aerosols and hydrometeors, together with surface parameters and a viewing geometry, RTTOV computes the top of atmosphere radiances in each of the channels of the sensor being simulated.

 The core of RTTOV is a fast parameterisation of layer optical depths due to gas absorption which is described in the RTTOV v7 Science and Validation Report.
 In addition, RTTOV also optionally computes the Jacobian matrix which describes the change in radiance for a change in any element of the state vector assuming a linear relationship about a given atmospheric state.
 For a brief mathematical overview of radiative transfer modelling see this page.

-The most recent version of RTTOV is v12.1, released in February 2017.
+The most recent version of RTTOV is v13.2, released in December 2022.

 Some example applications of using RTTOV software are given on the RTTOV applications page.

 RTTOV is available to licensed users free of charge.
 To become a licensed user of RTTOV, please register with the NWP SAF (or login if you have already done so) and add RTTOV to your list of software preferences.
 Older versions of RTTOV are available to download to maintain compatibility with certain software but are not supported by the NWP SAF.

 It is recommended (though not mandatory) to compile RTTOV against the HDF5 library (v1.8.8 or later required).
 This enables the use of HDF5 format coefficient files (the preferred format for hyperspectral sounders), the land surface emissivity and BRDF atlases, and the RTTOV GUI.

 In order to compile the RTTOV GUI or to call RTTOV from Python scripts you must also have f2py (part of NumPy) installed.
 Only Python3 is supported.

 The GUI has additional requirements which are given in the GUI user guide.

 Documentation and Resources